LedFx/LedFx/docs/howto/report.rst

     Describe the bug A clear and concise description of what the bug is.

-    To Reproduce Steps to reproduce the behavior:
+    Steps to reproduce the behavior:

     - Go to '...'
     - Click on '....'